 Bilimora Gujarat, India Travel Guide

 Bilimora shares the diverse food traditions of Gujarati cuisine.
-This cuisine is predominantly vegetarian, recognized for its unique sweet and savory flavor profile.
+This cuisine is predominantly vegetarian, acknowledged for its unique sweet and savory flavor profile.
 Jaggery or sugar with various spices often creates a distinct taste.

 Various lentils (dals), chickpea flour (besan), yogurt, jaggery, a wide array of seasonal vegetables (gourds, eggplants, potatoes), whole wheat flour, and rice are common.